nicoSWD/put.io-api-v2/README.md

 This is a powerful PHP class for [put.io](https://put.io/)'s [OAuth2 API](https://api.put.io/v2/docs/) (version 2).
 It supports all features that put.io's API provides, including file uploads, downloads, transfers, friends, etc...

-It only requires PHP >=5.4!
-HTTP requests and JSON are supported natively if necessary!

 Take a look at the [Wiki](https://github.com/nicoSWD/put.io-api-v2/wiki/) and [put.io's API documentation](https://api.put.io/v2/docs/) to get started.